spacelift-io/user-documentation/docs/vendors/terraform/terragrunt.md

 ![](../../assets/screenshots/Settings_·_GitLab__Terragrunt_with_autodeploy.png)

 If present, all workloads will use `terragrunt` instead of `terraform` as the main command.
-Since Terragrunt API is a superset of Terraform's, this is completely transparent to the end user.
+Since the Terragrunt API is a superset of Terraform's, this is completely transparent to the end user.

-Terragrunt is installed on our [standard runner image](../../integrations/docker.md#standard-runner-image). ).
-This functionality was designed to operate in a very different mode and environment and is strictly outside our scope.If you're not using our runner image, you can [install Terragrunt separately](https://terragrunt.gruntwork.io/docs/getting-started/install/#install-terragrunt){: rel="nofollow"}.
+Terragrunt is installed on our [standard runner image](../../integrations/docker.md#standard-runner-image).
+If you're not using our runner image, you can [install Terragrunt separately](https://terragrunt.gruntwork.io/docs/getting-started/install/#install-terragrunt){: rel="nofollow"}.

 During the _Initialization_ phase we're showing you the exact binary that will process your job, along with its location: